Chaeropus: Extinction

-The cause of the extinction remains uncertain; neither of the two most destructive introduced exterminator species, the fox and the rabbit, had yet arrived in south-west Western Australia when the pig-footed bandicoots disappeared from that area.
+The cause of the extinction remains uncertain; neither of the two most destructive introduced exterminator species, the red fox and the European rabbit, had yet arrived in south-west Western Australia when the pig-footed bandicoots disappeared from that area.
 Feral cats were already common, which may offer an explanation; perhaps more likely, the decline was caused by a double habitat change.
 Firstly, the end of many thousands of years of Aboriginal burning, which being confined to a patchwork of small areas at any one time, had ensured both fresh new growth in the recently burnt areas and adjacent older growth for shelter and as a base for recolonisation.
-Australia's Aboriginal population had declined by around 90% during the 19th century, largely because of the introduction of European diseases, and the remaining Aborigines were often no longer permitted to carry on their traditional land-management and hunting practices.
-Secondly, following on the heels of the near-extermination of the Aborigines, came the introduction of vast numbers of sheep and cattle, leading to significant changes in soil structure, plant growth, and food availability.
+Australia's Aboriginal population had declined by around 90% during the 19th century, largely because of the introduction of European diseases, and the remaining Aboriginal people were often no longer permitted to carry on their traditional land-management and hunting practices.
+Secondly, following on the heels of the near-extermination of the Aboriginal people, came the introduction of vast numbers of sheep and cattle, leading to significant changes in soil structure, plant growth, and food availability.

 The species was included in historical modelling of a disease outbreak, a theorised epizootic that was the primary cause of mammalian declines, to which the populations of Chaeropus would seem to have been highly susceptible.
 The sudden demise of these marsupials was noted by Hal Colebatch, writing in 1929 that the disappearance was not the result of direct actions of settlers, but an unexplained consequence of a natural event.

 The apparent resilience of some mammals at Kellerberrin, which reappeared after a localised collapse, did not include this genus.